gomorpheus/morpheus-docs/_build/html/_sources/infrastructure/clouds/clouds.rst.txt

 Overview
 --------

 Clouds are integrations or connections to public, private, hybrid clouds, or bare metal servers.
 Clouds can belong to many groups and contain many hosts.
-The clouds view a includes search feature and provides the option to edit, delete, and add new clouds. {morpheus} supports most Public Clouds and Private Clouds.
+The clouds view a includes search feature and provides the option to edit, delete, and add new clouds. |morpheus| supports most Public Clouds and Private Clouds.

 Creating Clouds
 ---------------